kevinbarabash/beignet/design/mvp/03_type_safety.md

 TypeScript assumes that all keys exist on objects with indexers.
 If you index an element in an array typed as `number[]` the value you get back will be typed as `number` regardless of whether that element exists in the array or not.
-Crochet on the other hand will type the value as `number | undefined`.
+Escalier on the other hand will type the value as `number | undefined`.

 ```ts